Resisting Arrest – Legal Definition

 In California, resisting arrest is often an exaggerated charge, people are often charged just because they were rude or uncooperative with the police.
 An attorney may, therefore, be able to get the charges dismissed entirely in this case.

 Under California Penal Code 69 PC, there is a more serious charge, known as Resisting an Executive Officer.
 This charge applies when there was force or violence used to resist an officer.
 The reason that it is more serious is because it is broader and includes anyone that is responsible for enforcing the law as well as the fact that it can be charged as either a misdemeanor or a felony.
 A person cannot be charged with both resisting arrest and resisting an executive officer at the same time.

 Another related charge is evading arrest, this law consists of two separate offenses.
 First is a misdemeanor evading arrest charge which makes it illegal to willfully flee an officer in a car when a person knows that they are going to be arrested.
 This charge comes with a maximum jail sentence of 1 year.
 Second is a felony reckless driving charge which makes it illegal to flee a police car in a vehicle and drive recklessly, putting both yourself and others in danger.
 This offense can be charged as either a felony or a misdemeanor.

-If you or a loved one is facing an arson charge, you need an aggressive Orange County criminal defense lawyer on your side.
-With offices in Costa Mesa, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
+If you or a loved one is facing an arson charge, you need an aggressive criminal defense lawyer on your side.
+With offices in Costa Mesa and San Diego, we serve people throughout Southern California.
 Call (855) 505-5588 or contact us online for a free initial consultation.